Hard Rock Maple: Does it really make a difference?

 That is where Hard Rock Maple comes in, an American hardwood well-regarded for centuries as a favorite wood for flooring and furniture that not only could withstand pressure but also avoid abrasions and even polish well.
 Hard Rock Maple must have seemed like a godsend to the Steinway engineers who were looking for just that kind of durable hardwood.

-We welcome you to come into either our Boston or Newton showroom and examine some Steinway grand pianos with their Hard Rock Maple rims yourself.
+We welcome you to come into our Newton showroom and examine some Steinway grand pianos with their Hard Rock Maple rims yourself.
 Experience the tone, the Steinway sound that the Hard Rock Maple contributes to significantly.

 Meantime, read more about the qualities that go into the Steinway sound.